IBM-EPBL/IBM-Project-27678-1660062691/README.md

 .h5 files are the model files that are to be saved after model building.

-precautions excel files contain the precautions for all kinds of diseases.
+Precautions excel files contain the precautions for all kinds of diseases.

 Fruit-Training.ipynb, Vegetable-Training, and Plant-Disease-Testing.ipynb are the training and testing notebooks.